Google: State-based hackers targeted Trump, Biden campaigns

 His tweet referred to the Russian hacking of the Democratic National Committee and Hillary Clinton’s 2016 presidential campaign and subsequent online release of internal emails — some doctored — that U.S. investigators determined sought to assist the Trump campaign.

-Neither the Biden nor the Trump campaign would not say how many staffers were targeted, when the attempts took place or whether the phishing was successful.
+Neither the Biden nor the Trump campaign would say how many staffers were targeted, when the attempts took place or whether the phishing was successful.

 Both campaigns have been extremely reticent about discussing cybersecurity.